 The thunder god grew was hidden from his father (who wanted to eat him) in a cave on Crete.
 Here he grew up until he eventually killed his father.
-That an interesting fact about Crete, and a great point to start Greek mythology..
+What an interesting fact about Crete, and a great point to start Greek mythology.

 The Greeks Weren’t The First People in Greece

-The Mycenaean’s who lived on the mainland were the first civilization we have evidence for in Greece.
+The Mycenaeans who lived on the mainland were the first civilization we have evidence of in Greece.

 The Minoans came soon after and lived mostly on Crete.

 The God Apollo Left a Big Mark on the Greeks

 Apollo’s the Greek god of music, light, and archery.

 He was one of the most popular gods of the ancient Greek world.
 They have found more temples dedicated to Apollo than any other god or goddess.

 His symbols are the sun, bow and arrow, and lyre.

 The Greeks loved celebrating so much that they had a god who was the lord of wine and celebrations.
 Dionysus, son of Zeus was the youngest god, and his symbol is the grapevine.
 And he’s the god dedicated to shindigs!